 - Individual Grant Limitations: The maximum shares that may be subject to awards denominated in shares of common stock per individual in each year is 200,000 and, for awards denominated in cash, the maximum annual value per individual on the date of grant is \$20,000,000.
-Additionally, no individual may receive during any year options or stock appreciation rights that are exercisable for more than 200,000 shares. - Director Compensation Limit: The total grant date value of equity awards and cash compensation granted under the Amended 2016 Plan or otherwise to non-employee directors is limited to \$950,000 per year. - Prohibition on Liberal Share Recycling: The Amended 2016 Plan prohibits liberal share recycling for all awards. - No Payment of Dividends and Dividend Equivalents on Unvested Awards: No dividends or dividend equivalents may be paid on any awards under the Amended 2016 Plan prior to the vesting of such award. - Minimum Vesting Requirement: Awards under the Amended 2016 Plan payable in shares of common stock are subject to a minimum restricted period or vesting period of one year, provided that 5% of shares available for awards are not subject to such minimum vesting or restriction period.
+Additionally, no individual may receive during any year options or stock appreciation rights that are exercisable for more than 200,000 shares. - Director Compensation Limit: The total grant date value of equity awards and cash compensation granted under the Amended 2016 Plan or otherwise to non-employee directors is limited to \$950,000 per year. - Prohibition on Liberal Share Recycling: The Amended 2016 Plan prohibits liberal share recycling for all awards. - No Payment of Dividends and Dividend Equivalents on Unvested Awards: No dividends or dividend equivalents may be paid on any awards under the Amended 2016 Plan prior to the vesting of such award. - Minimum Vesting Requirement: Awards under the Amended 2016 Plan payable in shares of common stock are subject to a minimum restricted period or vesting period of one year, provided that 5% of shares available for awards are not subject to such minimum vesting or restriction period. - Prohibition on Repricing: The exercise price of an option or stock appreciation right may not be reduced nor may an option or stock appreciation right be exchanged for cash, an option or stock appreciation right with a lower exercise price or a new award without prior stockholder approval.

-- Prohibition on Repricing: The exercise price of an option or stock appreciation right may not be reduced nor may an option or stock appreciation right be exchanged for cash, an option or stock appreciation right with a lower exercise price or a new award without prior stockholder approval. - Exercise Price and Term Limitations: Stock options and stock appreciation rights may not have an exercise price less than fair market value on the date of grant and may not have an exercise period in excess of 10 years. - Double-Trigger Vesting: The Amended 2016 Plan does not provide for automatic single-trigger vesting upon a change in control; rather, the Amended 2016 Plan provides for double trigger vesting such that awards automatically vest only if a participant is involuntarily terminated without cause or terminates with good reason within two years after a change in control. - Clawback Policy: Awards to executive officers under the Amended 2016 Plan are subject to a recoupment or clawback feature that is tied to a financial restatement resulting from fraud or willful misconduct.
-This feature may be expanded pursuant to any applicable law, securities exchange listing standards or additional Forum policies. - Stock Ownership Requirements: Awards under the Amended 2016 Plan are subject to Forum's Stock Ownership Requirements Policy.
+- Exercise Price and Term Limitations: Stock options and stock appreciation rights may not have an exercise price less than fair market value on the date of grant and may not have an exercise period in excess of 10 years. - Double-Trigger Vesting: The Amended 2016 Plan does not provide for automatic single-trigger vesting upon a change in control; rather, the Amended 2016 Plan provides for double trigger vesting such that awards accelerate only if a participant is involuntarily terminated without cause or terminates with good reason within two years after a change in control. - Clawback Policy: Awards to executive officers under the Amended 2016 Plan are subject to a recoupment or clawback feature that is tied to a financial restatement resulting from fraud or willful misconduct as well as to clawback pursuant to the terms of FET's Rule 10D-1 clawback policy. - Stock Ownership Requirements: Awards under the Amended 2016 Plan are subject to FET's Stock Ownership Requirements Policy.